AustinAres2007/DeveloperJoe/Instructions.md

 ## Errors

 * If there are any errors, check the file `misc/bot_log.log` and contact me, give me the contents of said file, and I will resolve your issue.
 You may try and resolve the problem yourself if you have sufficient Python programming knowledge.

+## Release Notes 1.2.4

+1. More customisable setup for users.